Hamilton takes advantage of Vettel’s crash, wins Singapore Grand Prix

 Vettel was already in the garage contemplating the heavily damaged front wing and left of his car.

-After apologizing to his team, he tried to explain his side of things.
+After apologizing to his team, the four-time F1 champion tried to explain himself.

 "I saw Max and then next thing I see is Kimi hitting the side of me and Max somewhere there," said Vettel, who remains optimistic about his title hopes.
 "I'm sure there will be more opportunities."

-Verstappen, who had started from second, blamed Vettel.
+Verstappen, who had started from second on the grid ahead of Ricciardo, blamed Vettel.

 "When you're fighting for a world championship you shouldn't do that," the 19-year-old Dutchman said.
 "It was not very clever."